W427697/Discord-/MIGRATION.md

 },
 ```

+> NOTE: v7-style sorting must be specified in the user's `.storybook/preview.js`.
+It cannot be specified by an addon or preset.

 #### v7 Store API changes for addon authors

 The Story Store in v7 mode is async, so synchronous story loading APIs no longer work.
 In particular: